smartystreets/smartystreets-dotnet-sdk/README.md

 ---

 You may have noticed this page is curiously sparse.
-Don't panic, there are [examples](src/examples) and documentation (coming soon).
+Don't panic, there are [examples](src/examples) and [documentation](https://smartystreets.com/docs/sdk/dotnet).

 [Apache 2.0 License](LICENSE.md)